hapi-server/cdaweb-hapi-metadata/README.md

    2. For each dataset, makes a `/variables` request to https://cdaweb.gsfc.nasa.gov/WebServices/REST/ to get the list of variable in the dataset that is needed for the next step

-   3. Makes a `/data` request to https://cdaweb.gsfc.nasa.gov/WebServices/REST/ to obtain a sample data file (in JSON format, but could be modified to use CDF) with the final needed pieces of metadata.
-Note that often several requests are needed because the web service will not return data if the time range of the request is such that there are no data.
-In addition, if the time range of the request is too large, the request is rejected.
+   3. Makes a `/data` request to https://cdaweb.gsfc.nasa.gov/WebServices/REST/ to obtain a sample data file.
+The time range used is that of the last file returned from a `/orig_data` request for all files over the timerange in `

-   `CDAS2HAPIinfo.js` starts with a 100-second timespan starting at the start (or stop) date given in CDAWeb's `all.xml` and increases (or decreases) this timespan by a factor of $10^n$ for up to $n=4$.
-If the timespan is to large, it decreases the timespan by $1/10^n$.
-Ideally this trial-and-error approach would not be required and there would be an endpoint where parameter-level metadata was returned without the need to form a data request that works.
-(Note: this approach should be replaced with a request for a CDF file, assuming that this will work for files with virtual variables.)

    4. After step 3., all of the metadata needed to form a HAPI response is available.
 The final step is to generate HAPI `/info` responses for each dataset.
 There is one complication.
 HAPI mandates that all variables in a dataset have the same time tags.
 Some CDAWeb datasets have datasets with variables with different time tags.
 So prior to creating `/info` responses, new HAPI datasets are formed.
 These new datasets have ids that match the CDAWeb ids but have an "@0", "@1", ... appended, where the number indicates the time tag variable index in the original dataset.

-   The initial generation of the the HAPI `all-info.json` file using `CDAS2HAPIinfo.js` can take up to 30 minutes, which is similar to the update time required daily by the `nl` server.
+   The initial generation of the the HAPI `all.json` file using `CDAS2HAPIinfo.js` can take up to 30 minutes, which is similar to the update time required daily by the `nl` server.
 In contrast, subsequent updates using `CDAS2HAPIinfo.js` takes less than a second; on a daily basis, only the `startDate` and `stopDate` must be updated, which requires reading `all.xml` and updating `all-info.json`.
 When CDAWeb adds datasets or the master CDF changes, the process outlined above is only required for those dataset; this process typically takes less than 10 seconds per dataset.

 2. `nl`, which uses an approach similar to the above for datasets with virtual variables and an approach similar to `jf` below otherwise.